RyuShizen/CryptoAppIndex/README.md

 - **Automatic Updates**: The bot fetches the most recent data with each command, ensuring the information is always up to date.
 - **Daily Monitoring**: Compare the current ranking with that of the day before and indicates the evolution.
 - **Market Sentiment**: Analyze the leaderboard to provide market sentiment using a weighted average of crypto apps' rankings.
 (Extreme Greed, Greed, Optimism, Doubt, etc.).
-- **Rank Records**: The bot now tracks the highest and lowest ranks achieved by crypto apps, providing a long-term perspective on their performance in the App Store.
+- **Rank Records**: The bot tracks the highest and lowest ranks achieved by crypto apps, providing a long-term perspective on their performance in the App Store.
+- **Alerts Commands**: You can set alert thresholds for your applications.
+Receive direct messages when the app's rank meets your specified conditions with !alert.
+- **Live Status Updates**: The bot continuously updates its status to show the current ranks of tracked applications, providing real-time insights directly in its Discord status.

 <p align="center">
 <a href="https://imgbb.com/"><img src="https://i.ibb.co/Dth3bGh/bot-screen.png" alt="bot-screen" border="0"></a>